mlstyszynski/techfest/README.md

 ##### `L1-task19`: enable the IPv4 prefix exchange between DC-1 and DC-2 using EVPN Type-5 signaling and vxlan transport using the routing-instance name T5-VRF1 , instance-type vrf.
 The Type-5 routing-instance should be enabled with interfaces irb.x used in the given data center and enabled with new loopback lo0.1 interface;Each Spine should advertise additionally a static discard route as type-5 route;

-Make sure the EVPN type-5 routes dedicated routing-instance has an additional lo0.1 enbaled:
+Make sure the EVPN type-5 routes dedicated routing-instance has an additional lo0.1 enabled:

 | node-name       | RD           | T5 Route-Target  | T5 instance loopback0.1 |